jophde/documentation/docs/03_Android/03_Usage.md

-## The Colatris App
+## The Jargon App

-If `colatris.manualMode` in your app's `build.gradle` is set to `true` all users will be able to press and hold with 3 fingers anywhere in your app.
-If the Colatris app is not installed they will be sent to its Google Play Store listing to download it.
-Once installed they can log into their Colatris account.
-If you added them to your app's Colatris project they will be able edit text inside of your running application.
+If `jargon.manualMode` in your app's `build.gradle` is set to `true` all users will be able to press and hold with 3 fingers anywhere in your app.
+If the Jargon app is not installed they will be sent to its Google Play Store listing to download it.
+Once installed they can log into their Jargon account.
+If you added them to your app's Jargon project they will be able edit text inside of your running application.

-## The Colatris Actions Panel
+## The Jargon Actions Panel

-If the Colatris app is installed then 3 finger pressing anywhere in your app will open the Colatris App to your app's Colatris action panel.
+If the Jargon app is installed then 3 finger pressing anywhere in your app will open the Jargon App to your app's Jargon action panel.

 The available actions are: